1. Jainism was founded by__________.

 Explanation: The schism occurred over differences in monastic practices.

-33. Digambara literally means:
+33. Digambara literally means__________.

 A) White-robed